2020 started with a bang. Literally.

 This dish is native to the Western part(Ogun state) of Nigeria.
 It is made with water yam garnished with vegetable, crayfish, tripe, beef and smoked fish.
 I've had this once and the taste lives rent free in my head.

-This particular dish is very nutritious and delicious; not being oblivious of the fact that that water yam is rich in dietary fiber, potassium, calcium, manganese and sodium.
+This particular dish is very nutritious and delicious; not being oblivious of the fact that that water yam is rich in dietary fibre, potassium, calcium, manganese and sodium.
 If you're looking for a meal that's got you covered both in nutrients and taste then you certainly should try this out.

 The Southern part of Nigeria is known for assorted seafood and that's what makes this dish unique.
 It is garnished with crabs, shrimps, fish, periwinkle and snails.
 It is a mouth watering dish you'll definitely love.